jakelashbrook/cocktails-ms3/README.md

 - The site provides a light/dark mode for viewing in whichever is preferable to the user.
 - CRUD Functionality
     - Users can Sign Up, Sign In, Logout, Upload Cocktails, Edit their Cocktail Recipes, Read uploaded Cocktails and Delete their Accounts/ Recipes.
-    - The admin can do all of the above, Aswell as Add/Edit/Delete Categories, Remove Users, View Promotions info etc.
+    - The admin can do all of the above, Aswell as Add/Delete Categories, View Sign Up Information for Promotions etc.

 ### Page Features & Functionality